Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 Please refer to the service documentation for a conceptual discussion of [key phrase extraction][key_phrase_extraction].

 ### Recognize entities
-Run a predictive model to identify a collection of named entities in the passed-in document or batch of documents and categorize those entities into categories such as person, location, or organization.
+Run a predictive model to identify a collection of named entities in the provided document or batch of documents and categorize those entities into categories such as person, location, or organization.
 For more information on available categories, see [Text Analytics Named Entity Categories][named_entities_categories].